 Every year, ten writers and ten podcasters are chosen from across Australia, given financial support and access to professional development opportunities, and are each matched with a dedicated mentor.
 Through these mentorships, tomorrow’s outstanding emerging voices are steered and supported by today’s storytelling icons.

 Join Next Chapter recipient Mia Nie, her mentor Sarah Howell, Signal Boost participant Cherie Minniecon, and her mentor Timmah Ball, as they discuss the varied forms support for emerging writers and podcasters can take, and the unique qualities of mentorships.
-Hosted by Sophie Black.
+Hosted by Veronica Sullivan.

 Presented in partnership with the Emerging Writers’ Festival